tharumbun/sandbox/src/data/blog/what-in-a-name.md

 description:
   Seeker of bright paths
 ---
+To write "Tharum" in Greek letters, you would transliterate it as:

+Θάρουμ

+Θ (Theta) – "Th" sound

+ά (Alpha with tonos) – "a" sound with stress

+ρ (Rho) – "r" sound

+ο (Omicron) – "o" sound

+υ (Upsilon) – "u" sound

+μ (Mu) – "m" sound

+The name "Θάρουμ" (Tharum) itself does not have a specific meaning in Greek—it is simply a phonetic transliteration of your name into the Greek alphabet.

+However, the first part, "Θάρ-" (Thar-), is similar to the Greek word "θάρρος" (thárros), which means "courage" or "bravery."
+This connection could give your name a subtle association with strength and boldness in Greek.

 "Tharum" has a unique sound, and while it doesn’t have a widely recognized meaning in Greek or other common languages, we can explore its potential significance by breaking it down phonetically and linguistically: